 Training and documentation—at least training aimed at serious, high-level users—can also be an issue in the free and open source world.

 Free PDFs abound on how to get started with R—look here and here, for example—and there’s even R for Dummies ($20 at Amazon).
 But while some online providers offer training in R, the training available for less mainstream packages is patchy or non-existent.
-That said, econometrics and time series analysis Gretl has a free 352-page downloadable manual, and there are various free guides to PSPP, with two useful resources to be found here and here.
+That said, econometrics and time series analysis Gretl has a free 352-page downloadable manual, and there are various free guides to PSPP, with one useful resource to be found here.

 With SAS and SPSS, training provision isn’t a problem—and besides, many users will come to SAS and SPSS in the commercial world having had prior exposure to one or both at university.

 The buzz around R doesn’t always make clear that R in its free, open source version has serious constraints on dataset size.
 Once the size of dataset reaches about half of the free RAM available on the computer it is being run on, “you start to see performance degradation issues,” says David Smith, vice-president of marketing at R specialists Revolution Analytics.

 For the dataset sizes associated with big data, then, that can clearly be a problem.
 Revolution’s answer: sign up for its own—paid-for—version of R, Revolution R Enterprise.
 It has no such constraints, thanks to its ability to run multi-threaded on multiple nodes, and manage data in blocks, held on disk but available to the processor.